 Changing the Air Filter Is Important

-For all these reasons, it is essential to change your air filter regularly so it can do all the hard work it needs to in protecting your health, your home, and your HVAC system.
+For all these reasons, it is essential to change your air filter regularly so it can do all the hard work it needs to protect your health, your home, and your HVAC system.
 How often should you change it?
-That depends on the filter, and your lifestyle.
-Inexpensive filters should be changed more often, while higher quality filters tend to last longer.
+That depends on the filter and your lifestyle.
+Inexpensive filters should be changed more often, while higher-quality filters tend to last longer.
 A good rule of thumb is to make a note on your calendar to change your air filter every two to three months.
 If you have allergies, pets, children, or perform activities in and around your home that stir up additional debris (construction, remodeling, farming), more frequent changes may be in order.